-One access to Keegan Bayou Trail is from a 1.3 mile asphalt foot path along a Harris Country Flood Control Easement.
+One access to Keegan Bayou Trail is from a 1.3 mile concrete trail along a Harris Country Flood Control Easement.
 Access the path from the 9000 block of Willow Meadow Drive to Keegan Bayou Trail Bridge, GPS 29.670331, -95.536583.
 Street parking.
 No toilets or water.

 Another access point is at Metro Route 068 South Braeswood Blvd @ Braeburn Glen Blvd Stops 6262 E and 6986 W

 • According to City of Houston Chief Resilience Office, Ruffino Landfill Detention in District J will impact Districts C, F and K and TIRZ 20.
 The project is to: